ptoche/piketty/slidify/lectures/Chapter 01/index.md

 ### What Forces Favor Convergence?

 - In theory, foreign ownership of capital can help convergence.
-- If rich countries have excess savings and capital and the 'marginal productivity of capital' is very low, it can be efficient to invest in poorer countries abroad.
+- If rich countries have excess savings and capital and the 'marginal productivity of capital' is low, it could be attractive and efficient to invest in poorer countries abroad.
-- This way the wealthy investors obtain a higher return, while the influx of capital into poor countries raise their productivity, helping to close the gap between rich and poor.
+- Wealthy investors would obtain a higher return.
+The influx of capital would raise the productivity of poor countries, helping to close the gap between rich and poor.
 - In Africa, a substantial share of capital is owned by foreigners.
 The income of Africans is on average 5% less than the continent’s output.
 With a capital income share of 30%, this means that nearly 20% of African capital is owned by foreigners.

 ---